-1.10 (ZZZ) Failure to Follow Instructions on the School Bus - Any conduct or disruption on the school bus including, but not limited to, the following: eating, drinking, or littering; failure to sit in assigned seat; improper boarding or departing in a disorderly manner; failure to keep aisle and step wells clear; failure to utilize required safety equipment (example: seatbelts); and failure to present bus permit/student ID if one has been issued and is requested.
+- 1.10 (ZZZ) Cheating and/or Copying the Work of Others Intentionally copying or using another's work to receive credit or improve grades.
+Examples would include, but are not limited to, plagiarizing, giving or receiving answers during testing. - 1.11 (ZZZ) Failure to Follow Instructions on the School Bus Any conduct or disruption on the school bus including, but not limited to, the following: eating, drinking, or littering; failure to sit in assigned seat; improper boarding or departing in a disorderly manner; failure to keep aisle and step wells clear; failure to utilize required safety equipment (example: seatbelts); and failure to present bus permit/student ID if one has been issued and is requested.